tyomhk2015/tscoin2022/README.md

 > absctract method

-A method that is not implemented, but has call signature.
+A method that is not implemented, but has call signature.<br>
+*Abstract: Making the function inferrable while hiding the detail of logics.

 > private